-- A ranking list will be made by adding the (new) World Cup points of the best two results from SG, GS, and SL at the respective U16 Regional Championships.
-If one or more Regional Championships competitions are canceled, the ranking will be made by adding the (new) World Cup points of the best result per event from the remaining contested competitions across SG, GS, and SL. - 2.
-Using the ranking list from the respective U16 Regional Championships, the top two athletes from the oldest YOB competing will be selected.
+- Athletes qualified and attended the National U16 European projects.
+These athletes will not count towards their region's quota. - 2.
+A ranking list will be made by adding the World Cup points of the best two results from SG, GS, and SL at the respective U16 Regional Championships.
+If one or more Regional Championships competitions are canceled, the ranking will be made by adding the World Cup points of the best result per event from the remaining contested competitions across SG, GS, and SL.
 Ties will be broken by using the single best result.
-If a tie still exists, the next best result would be used, and this process will continue until the tie is broken.
-Ski Up athletes will not be included in this selection; they will be considered with the youngest YOB athletes.
+If a tie still exists, the next best result would be used, and this process will continue until the tie is broken. - 3.
+There are discretion spots available if needed.
+Request for discretion must come from the regional directors and coaches to the Alpine Development Director.